gastin0/job-tracker/README.md

 ---

+## Architecture
+This project follows a clear separation between server and client responsibilities using the Next.js App Router.
+For detailed architectural decisions, see [ARCHITECTURE.md](./ARCHITECTURE.md).

 ## 🔐 Admin vs Read-Only Architecture
 - Public can only view applications
 - Admin features (create, edit, delete) are gated client-side